Kelvinthedrugger/nn_from_scratch/develop/readme.md

 # TODO

- add dropout: restore-release part and voila
+ add dropout: restore-release part and voila: done

  add monitor of training also, might be a good practice to wrap up .py into .exe

- custom forward pass, starts from convolution
+ custom forward pass, starts from CNN

  for efficiency: